hackclub/hackclub/playbook/workshops/how_to_make_a_workshop/README.md

 - Is relatable
 - TODO
   - This guide needs to have examples of what is good vs what is not good

+## Tools
+- If you want to make gifs, we suggest using [LICEcap](http://www.cockos.com/licecap/).
+It may look dated, but it does an awesome job.
+- When writing your workshop locally, use [grip](https://github.com/joeyespo/grip) to view the workshop exactly as it will render on GitHub!